 My prayer is for your pain to diminish and your confidence to increase.
 May God give you the grace to leave your troubles at the office at the end of the day and bring yourself home at night.
 When your head hits the pillow and your arms reach out for love and understanding, may they be as open to give as they are to receive.

 God has given you life, and you are alive.
 Share that life with the one He has given you—to love.

-The above article can be found in the book, Loose That Man and Let Him Go! with Workbook written by T.D.
-Jakes published by Bethany House.
+This article comes from the book, Loose That Man and Let Him Go!
+It is written by T.D.
+Jakes, published by Bethany House.
 This book is about restoring man to his God-given masculinity, strength, and purpose.

 — ALSO —

-Here’s another article, which is posted on the Crosswalk.com web site that could give you further insight into this topic as you read it:
+Here’s another article, which is posted on the Crosswalk.com web site.
+We believe it could give you further insight into this topic as you read and apply what you learn:

 • HUSBANDS WHO LOVE THEIR WIVES AS CHRIST LOVED THE CHURCH

 Filed under: For Married Men

 8 responses to “Love Your Wife Like Jesus Does”